mark-watson/Clojure-AI-Book/manuscript/webscrape.md

     {:page-text all-page-text :anchors anchors}))
 ~~~~~~~~

+On lines 32-33 I am setting the same user agent as my local web browser.
+In principle I would prefer making up a user agent name that contains my name and why I am spidering data, but in practice some web sites refuse requests from non-standard agents.

 Let's look a the test code for an example of fetching the text and links from my personal web site:

 {lang="clojure",linenos=on}